cilium/tetragon/README.md

 Similar to the previous example, reviewing the JSON events provides additional data on the event.
-In addition to the Kubernetes identity and process metadata from exec events `process_kprobe` events contain the arguments of the observed system call.
+In addition to the Kubernetes identity and process metadata from exec events, `process_kprobe` events contain the arguments of the observed system call.
 In the above case they are

 * `path`: the observed file path